parroty/excoveralls/README.md

   -h (--help)         Show helps for excoveralls mix tasks

-Usage: mix coveralls.detail [file-name-pattern]
+Usage: mix coveralls.detail [--filter file-name-pattern] Used to display coverage with detail
-  Used to display coverage with detail [file-name-pattern] can be used to limit the target files
+  [--filter file-name-pattern] can be used to limit the files to be displayed in detail

 Usage: mix coveralls.travis
   Used to post coverage to Travis CI server